moment/luxon/docs/why.md

 ## Future plans

 Luxon is fully usable and I plan to support it indefinitely.
 It's also largely complete.
 It will certainly add relative time formatting (and an English-only fallback) when that becomes possible.
 Luxon will also eventually strip out its fallbacks for missing platform features.
-But overall I expect the core functionality to stay basically as it is, adding mostly minor tweeks and bugfixes.
+But overall I expect the core functionality to stay basically as it is, adding mostly minor tweaks and bugfixes.